 An example from the castle's Civil War period exhibition, when Cromwell's forces besieged the town in 1648.

 Charles Gray once owned the castle, having been given it as a wedding present.
 We have him to thank for its rescue and preservation and his heirs for the castle being given to the people of Colchester.

-Here follows some images of how the castle interior looks today,
+Here follows some images of how the castle interior looked after 2015,

 Much of the previous layout has been lost.

 What do you think?